plone/training/ttw/mosaic.rst

 In layout mode, the top bar contains two extra buttons:

-- "Format", which provides different simple formatting options for tiles (text padding, floating) or for rows (change background color),
+- :guilabel:`Format`, which provides different simple formatting options for tiles (text padding, floating) or for rows (change background color),
-- "Insert", which allows to add new tiles to our layout.
+- :guilabel:`Insert`, which allows to add new tiles to our layout.

 The tiles
 ---------

-Mosaic proposes the following tiles:
+Mosaic provides the following tiles:

 - Structure tiles: